Respawwwn/game-pano-capture/README.md

 - **Missing coverage areas**: Increase `horizontal_steps` or `vertical_steps` to have overlapping shots
 - **Inconsistent movement**: Some games may need longer delays or different key mappings

-### Mouse Support

-For mouse control on Windows, the script uses `pywin32` for optimal mouse movement:
-**Note**: On Windows, `pywin32` is automatically installed via `requirements.txt` for better mouse control.

 ### Gamepad Support

-For gamepad control on Windows, the script uses `vgamepad` to create a virtual Xbox 360 controller:
-**Note**: Virtual gamepad functionality is Windows-only.
+Virtual gamepad functionality is Windows-only.
 On other platforms, use keyboard or mouse control.

 ### Screenshot Not Working When Game Has Focus